stefur/swemaps/README.md

 ## GeoPandas example

-You can load the GeoParquet into a GeoDataFrame as well.
+Another possibility is to load the GeoParquet into a GeoDataFrame.

 ```python
 >>> import geopandas as gpd